prisma/bridg-ea-quickstart/README.md

 If you create a new message now you should see it appear in the chat interface 💬

 # Feedback
-Let us know if you have any thoughts, questions, or feedback in this form!
+Let us know if you have any thoughts, questions, or feedback via Discord!